cabaletta/baritone/FEATURES.md

 - Trapdoors
 - Boats
 - Horses / pigs
+- Slabs (double, top, and bottom)
 - Sprint jumping in a 1x2 corridor
+- Stairs
 - Parkour (jumping over gaps of any length)

+See <a href="https://github.com/cabaletta/baritone/issues">issues</a> for more.